Fagin: Role in the novel

 Fagin is portrayed as a criminal mastermind who kidnaps orphaned children and trains them to be pickpockets in return for sheltering and feeding them; he keeps the ill-gotten money for himself.
-He treats the children with cruelty, beating, and threatens to starve them if they do not do his bidding, or if they bring in less money than he desires.
-His "wards" include the novel's title character, the Artful Dodger, Charley Bates, and Nancy.
-He also trained the novel's main antagonist, Bill Sikes, who later becomes his main competitor.
+His "wards" include the novel's title character Oliver Twist, the Artful Dodger, Charley Bates, and Nancy.
+He also trained the novel's main antagonist, housebreaker Bill Sikes, who later became his main source of stolen goods.

-Oliver at first believes that Fagin is a tailor who makes wallets and kerchiefs which are, in fact, stolen at Fagin's order.
-Upon learning the truth about Fagin's crimes, Oliver reluctantly goes along with his new master's orders.
+Oliver at first believes that Fagin is an artisan who makes wallets and handkerchiefs which are, in fact, stolen at Fagin's order, and goes along with his new teacher's orders.
 The only one in the gang to protect Oliver is Nancy, who is also Sikes's lover.

-When Oliver is caught robbing a gentleman, named Mr Brownlow, he is arrested.
-Instead of helping Oliver, Fagin turns his back on the boy.
-Brownlow takes pity on Oliver and brings him to his house, helping him recover from the abuse and malnourishment he has suffered at Fagin's hands.
-Fagin, fearing that Oliver will betray him to the police, joins forces with Sikes and sends him and Nancy to kidnap the boy again.
-Oliver tries to run away, but Fagin and Sikes beat him into submission, stopping only when Nancy begs them to show mercy.
+After Oliver is arrested for supposedly picking the pocket of a gentleman named Mr. Brownlow (an act actually committed by the Artful Dodger and Charley Bates), Brownlow takes pity on Oliver and brings him to his house, helping him recover from the abuse and malnourishment he has suffered.
+Fagin and Sikes, fearing that Oliver will betray him to the police, force Nancy to help Sikes kidnap the boy again.
+Oliver tries to run away, but Sikes almost beats him into submission, stopping only when Nancy begs him to show mercy while the cowardly Fagin tries to smooth matters over between the two.